Lucas-Be-SalsaJ/salsaj-updated/README.md

     * EU_HOU Bundle ADD
     * EU_HOU Bundle ADD END

-Note: Toolbars haven't really been updated, but they work kind of separately so it shouldn't be a problem, a lot of functionalities need to be tested (for instance, functionalities affiliated to Plot.java)
+Note: Toolbars haven't really been updated, but they work kind of separately so it shouldn't be a problem.
+A lot of functionalities need to be tested (for instance, functionalities affiliated to Plot.java).